 How to calculate how many deck boards you need

 Once you’ve decided on the size and design of your decking, you’ll need to work out how many deck boards you’re going to need to complete your project.

 To do this, we offer two easy-to-follow solutions - a decking calculator table or a simple equation.
 You don't need to do both, just choose your preferred method.
 Both options don't work for all calculations, so be sure to check which one best suits your project.

 - are for horizontal decking designs only.
 Diagonal, chevron and picture frame designs require slightly more deck boards and wastage due to the angled cuts.

 - allow for the standard recommended 10% wastage.

 - include the expansion gaps required.

-The table is based on our most popular timber board size – 2.4m long and 144mm wide - and includes the expansion gaps for timber (the calculations will be slightly different for Grassedeck, Walksure or composite deck boards).
+The table is based on our most popular timber board size – 2.4m long and 144mm wide - and includes the expansion gaps for timber (the calculations will be slightly different for Grassedeck, Walksure or solid composite deck boards).
 Just cross-reference your size of decked area (for example, 2 by 3m) and it presents the number of deck boards you will need.